nashkevin/Shape-Shmup/README.md

 This README file provides an overview of our project.
 See the [Wiki](https://github.com/nashkevin/EECS-393-Project/wiki) for full documentation and other information.

+### Bugs and Feedback

+For bugs, questions and discussions please use the [Github Issues](https://github.com/nashkevin/EECS-393-Project/issues).

 ## Visuals
 Before we coded any of the graphics, we decided to style our game like this. ![concept_art](http://i.imgur.com/VYDHLe5.png)